-The NOSB is a nationwide academic competition among teams of high school students.
+National Ocean Sciences Bowl - GLERL staff volunteers and supports the Great Lakes Bowl of the National Ocean Sciences Bowl (NOSB).The NOSB is a nationwide academic competition among teams of high school students.
 Twenty-five separate regional competitions are held around the U.S. in February with the final national competition held in April.
 The NOSB tests students' math and science skills as applied to topics on ocean (and Great Lakes) biology, chemistry, geology, physics, technology, history, and economics.
 High school teams of four students, one alternate, and a coach compete in 18 minute long rapid-fire question and answer matches during the day-long round-robin, double elimination competition.
-The Great Lakes Environmental Research Laboratory (GLERL) helps staff and supports the Great Lakes Bowl.

-In conjunction with the annual Southeast Michigan Regional Science Fair, GLERL sponsors awards for outstanding projects in aquatic science for both high school and middle school categories.
+Southeast Michigan Regional Science Fair - In conjunction with the annual Southeast Michigan Regional Science Fair, GLERL sponsors awards for outstanding projects in aquatic science for both high school and middle school categories.
 GLERL staff act as general science fair judges as well as judges for the GLERL awards.